 Communication is important because radiologic technologists need to effectively relate and communicate with patients and other health care professionals.
 Communication with the patient is well established in the entry-level curricula.
-Therefore, this content focuses on expanding the knowledge base and skills necessary for interpersonal, internal and external communication and written documentation.
-Additional emphasis is placed on respect and adapting to and supporting differences of patients.
+Therefore, this content focuses on expanding the knowledge base and skills necessary for interpersonal, internal and external communication, and written documentation.
+Additional emphasis is placed on human diversity and respect.